Charles Martin-Krumm | President

 Jolanta BurkeIreland

-Dr Jolanta Burke (PhD) is Chartered Psychologist (BPS), an award-winning researcher specialising in Positive Psychology and a Senior Lecturer at the Centre for Positive Health Sciences, RCSI University of Medicine and Health Sciences in Ireland.
+Dr Jolanta Burke (PhD) is Chartered Psychologist (BPS) and Associate Professor.
+She’s an award-winning researcher specialising in Positive Psychology and a Senior Lecturer at the Centre for Positive Health Sciences, RCSI University of Medicine and Health Sciences in Ireland.
 She leads a Good Life research lab and her team explores ways in which positive activities can be

 applied to maximise health and wellbeing impact.
 Her team has received research funding from such organisations as European Commission, Science Foundation Ireland, Health Research Board, Enterprise Ireland, or Irish Research Council.
 She has authored over 10 books, her research was published in over 100 publications, including the Guardian, Irish Independent, New Zealand Evening Herald and appeared on CNN, Fox News, Sky News, RTE and other TV channels.
 She writes an invited blog for Psychology Today and the Conversation, where her articles have reached over 2.5 million readers.
 She was acknowledged by the Irish Times as one of 30 people who make Ireland a better place.